 Avoid sharing pictures or video of your injuries or the accident scene online.
 These postings, as well as comments on them, can be used against you or to poke holes in your claim by the opposing legal team.
 Save any and all photographic and video evidence for your legal team.

 - Online behavior can bring your case into question.

 Playing social media games, having lively conversations with friends and family, and sharing your day to day activities can give the insurance company and opposing legal team “evidence” to use against you.
-They can try to argue that you are maintaining a robust social media presence and therefore must not be as affected by your injury as you claim, among other arguments to diminish your suffering.
+They can try to argue that you are maintaining a robust social media presence and therefore must not be as affected by your injury as you claim, among other arguments to diminish your suffering and personal injury claims.

-This doesn’t mean that after an accident you have to delete your social media accounts; feel free to use them for browsing, but stop and think before you post.
+This doesn’t mean that after an accident you have to delete your social media accounts; feel free to use them for browsing, but stop and think before you post information.